claritychallenge/clarity/recipes/cad1/task1/baseline/README.md

 ### 2.2 Evaluation

-The `evaluate.py` simply takes the signals stored in `enhanced_signals` and computes the HAAQI [[3](#references)] score for each of the eight left and right VDBO stems.
+The `evaluate.py` script takes the eight VDBO signals stored in `enhanced_signals` and computes the HAAQI [[3](#4-references)] score.
+The final score for the sample is the average of the scores of each stem.
-The average of these eight scores is computed and returned for each signal.

 To run the evaluation stage, make sure that `path.root` is set in the `config.yaml` file and then run